NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 {% include 'guide-contents.njk' %}

-Only lead administrators can add and manage users.
+Only lead administrators can access this section to add and deactivate users, and change a user's permissions.

 ## Adding new users